-Provar’s Chief Strategy Officer, Richard Clark, has been excellent in sharing his thoughts on AI in the test automation and software quality spaces – take a look through our recent blog posts for more of his insight.
+Provar’s Chief Strategy Officer, Richard Clark, has been excellent at sharing his thoughts on AI in the test automation and software quality spaces.
+Please take a look through our recent blog posts for more of his insight.
 Today, we’re diving deeper into AI in this Q&A with Richard.

 Be sure to follow Provar on this blog and social media for more on this hot topic!